Acribbs/tRNAnalysis/README.md

 Our pipeline can be used for evaluating the levels of small RNAs in a sample, but provides detailed analysis of tRNAs, with particular emphasis on tRNA fragment analysis.The pipeline is in constant development and further features will be added in the future.
 For example, we will extend our pipeline to perform detailed anaysis of miRNAs and plan to write an R shiny framework for interactive report features.

+## Documentation

+Further help that introduces tRNAnalysis and provides a tutorial of how to run example code can be found at [read the docs](https://trnanalysis.readthedocs.io/en/latest/)

 ## Installation